ledbettj/simple-tile/README.md

 Use `Super+KeyPad<N>` to move the focused window.
 For example, `Super+KeyPad3` will move the focused window to the bottom right quadrant.
+`Super+KeyPad<Enter>` will move the window to the next monitor.

 ## Status

 This is a really simple, early version.
-Currently it supports tiling to the top,bottom, left or right halves of the screen, as well as any quarter of the screen.
+Currently it supports:

+* Moving the focused window to a quarter/half of a screen
+* Making the focused window full sized
+* Moving the focused window between monitors, preserving size/placement.

 Current limitations:

-* preference pane is not yet built.  this means keybindings are not easily configurable.
+* no configuration panel.
+This means keybindings are not easily configurable.
-* does not take panel/bar into account when calculating grid position/height.
-* does not support more than 1 monitor.

-These are all planned.
+* Does not work on windows that are maximized or "half maximized" via Super+LeftArrow, etc.
+* Does not have the ability to move window focus via keypad.